EttusResearch/uhd/host/docs/usrp1.rst

 * Notification on late transmit packet
 * Notification on broken chain error
 * Notification on underflow or overflow
-* Start and end burst flags for receive
+* Start of burst flags for transmit/receive

 ------------------------------------------------------------------------
 OS specific notes